Bearwaves/growl/docs/README.md

 Emscripten).

-The exception to this is OpenSSL, which you will need installed on your machine in order to build for desktop targets.
+The exception to this is OpenSSL, which you will need installed on your machine in order to build for macOS or Linux targets.

 ## Getting started